GerritCodeReview/gerrit/Documentation/dev-readme.txt

 ----

 [[special_bazel_java_version]]
-NOTE: For the build, you must use the same version of Java used by Bazel.
-This version of Java is available at `$(bazel info output_base)/external/local_jdk/bin/java`.
+NOTE: You must use the same Java version that Bazel used for the build, which is available at `$(bazel info output_base)/external/local_jdk/bin/java`.

-During initialization, update two default settings:
+During initialization, change two settings from the defaults:

-*  To prevent outside connections from contacting the development instance, change the listen addresses from '*' to 'localhost'.
+*  To ensure the development instance is not externally accessible, change the listen addresses from '*' to 'localhost'.
 *  To allow yourself to create and act as arbitrary test accounts on your development instance, change the auth type from 'OPENID' to 'DEVELOPMENT_BECOME_ANY_ACCOUNT'.

-When the initialization process is complete, the daemon starts in the background and launches the Start page in a browser.
+After initializing the test site, Gerrit starts serving in the background.
+A web browser displays the Start page.

 On the Start page, you can: